 Keith Allott

-Keith is the Executive Director for the Energy, Germany and France teams at the European Climat Foundation.
+Keith Allott is Executive Director at European Climate Foundation.
 He is part of the wider ECF leadership team, and has a particular responsibility for supporting ECF’s work to accelerate the transition away from fossil fuels in power generation and heating.

 Keith joined the ECF in 2013 to manage its UK initiative, and more recently has led the foundation’s work to support a rapid and just transition to a clean, renewables-based power sector.
 Before joining the ECF, Keith led the climate change team at WWF-UK.
 He worked for the UK’s Royal Commission on Environmental Pollution and contributed to its influential 2000 report on Energy and the Environment, and has also worked as a journalist covering science and environmental issues.